-Her lips were cracked and parched.
-Yellow third degree blisters had formed across her lobster red shoulders, definitely the wrong attire for the merciless desert, Ted thought to himself.
+Her lips were cracked and parched, and yellow third degree blisters had formed across her lobster red shoulders––definitely the wrong attire for the merciless desert, Ted thought to himself.
 The wind had picked up as the sun set, replacing the scorching day with freezing night.
 Stacks of fliers that a crew of Los Angeles ravers had left on the ground now billowed across the playa like confetti.

 "Do you have water?" she mumbled.

 Again, he nodded, increasingly alarmed that this young girl would not survive the night in her current state.
 Though every ticket to Burning Man had the phrase "YOU MIGHT DIE, and that's your responsibility," printed on the back, Ted began to wonder if that caveat would actually hold up in a court of law.
 As thoughts of her demise swirled through his head, she looked and him and asked:

 "Do you know where I can find some E?"

 At that moment Ted knew it was over.
 The camp he had worked hard to perfect for five years was falling apart.
 Word was, the narcs were taking prisoners, casualties were mounting steadily and the ravers were to blame.
 By the end of the weekend, one person was killed, three more people would be severely injured and Burning Man's original "techno ghetto" would be just a memory.

 Nearly 20 years later, electronic music remains a controversial topic at Burning Man, only growing more important as the EDM Festival scene has taken off in the U.S. As tens of thousands dressed in neon fur and little else ready themselves for a week of dust and debauchery, purists and organizers worry about Burning Man's soul.
 A special "Deep Playa Music Zone" has been instituted away from the main camp, and sound cars are warned about advertising lineups, lest Burning Man be confused with just another summer festival.